 - TEAL 6310 Multi-Component Literacy Instruction and Interventions (spring), 3 credits

 *If you have completed LETRS training, you can be exempt from taking TEAL 5320.

 The Secondary Literacy Interventionist endorsement program is designed for working professionals, with courses offered in the evenings and summers.
-Courses are taught once a week during fall and spring and twice a week during the summer (summer semesters are 7 weeks long instead of 15 weeks).
-Courses are currently offered through the Statewide Campuses broadcast network and follow a regular schedule so that students can complete the endorsement in two years.
+Courses are typically taught once a week during the fall semester and the spring semester and twice a week during the summer (summer semesters are 7 weeks long instead of 15 weeks).
+Courses are currently offered through the Statewide Campuses and follow a schedule so that students can complete the endorsement in one year (summer, fall, and spring).

 *Additional courses can be offered on-site at school locations in collaboration with school districts.
 Please contact Dr. Nicole Pyle at firstname.lastname@example.org or 435-797-0392 if you are interested in this option.

 There are two ways to pursue a Secondary Literacy Interventionist endorsement at USU: (1) as a non-matriculated graduate student for the literacy endorsement only, or (2) as a master's degree student with the literacy endorsement courses used as electives.
 To become a non-matriculated graduate student, you must complete an online application here: http://rgs.usu.edu/graduateschool/apply/.
 Browse all instructions for the application.